 We will execute a formidable exercise regime built around competition and having fun.
 So, enter our Athletic Development Program to fill the motivational vacuum.

-Like last year, the ADP will involve a team-based challenge format.
+ADP will involve a team-based challenge format.
 Participants will be allocated to a coach’s team.
 Teams will be issued on the day of the competition.
 A team will be chosen on a draft system mimicking the NBA/NFL and AFL competitions.
 Picks will be done in a lottery format and then teams will be formed once the order is established.